tillmzw/k8s/README.md

     - matchbox will provide ignition configs for VMs with specific MAC addresses
     - certificates are configured
 - terraform provisions VMs with Fedora CoreOS and according to the spec
-- VMs boot from a custom IPXE image and await configuration
+- VMs boot from a custom iPXE image and await configuration
 - VMs will load (*extra steps required*) ignition configs from the matchbox server
 - VMs will be configured after a few minutes and form a Kubernetes cluster
 - terraform will generate a kubeconfig to connect